Skip to content

 git commit -s -m "feat: my change"

-What license do contributions fall under?
+What license do my contributions fall under?

 All contributions are licensed under Apache 2.0 by signing the DCO.
 You retain copyright of your contributions.